gavryushkin/fitlands/README.md

 ## References
 [1] Crona, Gavryushkin, Greene, and Beerenwinkel.
-New tools for detecting higher order epistasis. _To appear,_ 2016.
+New tools for detecting higher order epistasis. [bioRxiv,](https://doi.org/10.1101/137372) 2016.

 [2] Beerenwinkel, Pachter, and Sturmfels.
 Epistasis and Shapes of Fitness Landscapes. _Statistica Sinica,_ 17: 1317-42, 2007.